 Why Don’t We Teach Financial Literacy?

-There are a variety of reasons our children are not taught about money matters.
+Parents and teachers do not teach our children about money matters for a variety of reasons.
 Here are the first three that come to mind.
 First, most parents and teachers don’t understand finance.
 For example the PwC Educator Survey found:

 - 69% of educators say a lack of qualified teachers is a top challenge of financial education